 (c) $100.00 penalty fee for failure to timely remit certificate renewal fee as set forth in Section 9 of these regulations

-Applicants, other than those certified without examination pursuant to Section 6, shall file not later than 30 days prior to the next examination date, a written application in the form prescribed by the Court, together with an application fee as set forth in Section 3 of these Regulations, with the Clerk of the Supreme Court.
+Applicants, other than those certified without examination pursuant to Section 6 of the Rule Providing for Certification of Court Reporters or those certified pursuant to Section 26 of these Regulations, shall file not later than 30 days prior to the next examination date, a written application in the form prescribed by the Court, together with an application fee as set forth in Section 3 of these Regulations, with the Clerk of the Supreme Court.
 Said application fee shall not be refunded in the event the applicant decides not to take the examination or fails the examination.
 Said application shall state by which method the applicant will test, and certification will be issued solely in that method if the applicant successfully passes the examination.

-Applicants for certification, deemed eligible by the Board, shall receive certification upon submitting the application, paying the application fee, and successfully passing the certification examination.
+Applicants for certification, deemed eligible by the Board, shall receive certification upon submitting the application, paying the application fee, and either successfully passing the certification examination or utilizing the provisions of Section 26.
 Certification shall be issued solely in the method by which the applicant successfully tested.